 Child Nutrition Services continues their focus on local foods and cleaner labels for our students.
-This year they will be providing students free range local turkey products from Ferndale Farms in Cannon Falls; produce from Wozupi Gardens in Shakopee; free range grass-fed beef franks from Thousand Hills Cattle Company in Cannon Falls; and seasonal variety apples from Thompson’s Hillcrest Orchard in Elko, along with many other local produce items that are grown right in Minnesota.
+We provide students free-range, local turkey products from Ferndale Farms in Cannon Falls; produce from Wozupi Gardens in Shakopee; free-range grass-fed beef franks from Thousand Hills Cattle Company in Cannon Falls; and seasonal apples from Thompson’s Hillcrest Orchard in Elko, along with many other local produce items that are grown in Minnesota.

 Feeding students healthy, quality meals plays a role in helping students reach their full potential.
-In addition to fueling healthy bodies, our staff will be doing educational events within our cafeterias throughout the year to educate students on where their food comes from and also help create lifelong healthy eating habits.
+In addition to fueling healthy bodies, our staff host educational events in our cafeterias throughout the year to educate students about where their food comes from and to create lifelong, healthy eating habits.

 Prior Lake High School will remain off the National School Meals Program, continuing to allow us greater flexibility in providing healthy, delicious meals and snacks that meet the needs and expectations of students, parents and staff.